portfolio-ng/artdisplay/README.md

 An interactive zoom display of an artist's work.
-Generalised from the initial development for the Bill Farmer Gallery.
+Generalised from the initial development commissioned for the Bill Farmer Gallery.

 #### Directory Tree